renesugar/k_elda_archive/docs/_GettingStarted.md

 Quilt automatically detects the changes to the deployment, and will update it to implement your changes.
-Note that we didn't need to tell Quilt to stop the nginx container and start a new one; we just updated the view of what the deployment should look like (in this case, by changing `index.html`), and Quilt automatically detects this and updates the cluster accordingly.
+Note that we didn't need to tell Quilt to stop the Nginx container and start a new one; we just updated the view of what the deployment should look like (in this case, by changing `index.html`), and Quilt automatically detects this and updates the cluster accordingly.
 Quilt will prompt you to accept the changes that you're making to your deployment;